Week 2 takeaways for every team: Concern for Eagles, Steelers?

 Los Angeles Rams 34, Arizona Cardinals 0

 The Rams' defense has posted six consecutive scoreless quarters, and while Aaron Donald and Ndamukong Suh aren't filling up the stat sheet, their presence certainly has been felt by opposing quarterbacks.
-The challenge next week against the Chargers and Phillip Rivers will be to force turnovers, which they were unable to do Sunday. -- Lindsey Thiry
+The challenge next week against the Chargers and Philip Rivers will be to force turnovers, which they were unable to do Sunday. -- Lindsey Thiry

 Gurley breaks out for 3 TDs against Cardinals